demirtasdurmus/local-branch-cleanup/README.md

-# LocalBranchCleanup
+# Local Branch Cleanup

-Welcome to your Node.js TypeScript starter project!
-This repository is set up with essential tools and configurations to help you kickstart your Node.js application development with TypeScript.
+Welcome to your Local Branch Cleanup project!

-A command-line interface (CLI) tool to delete unused local branches in a Git repository.
+Local Branch Cleanup is a command-line interface (CLI) tool to delete unused local branches in a Git repository.

 ## Installation